JoshuaEybers/DSP-Project/README.md

 # DSP-Project
 DSP project

+written in python

-Just run the blocks and they should work
+Just run the blocks and they should work.